 We offer an intensive Kodesh curriculum that incorporates textual, historical, theoretical and practical aspects of Judaism.
 Children learn to read, write and translate Biblical (Ancient) Hebrew from a young age and are fully proficient in all these skills by the time they leave Primary School.
 There is a strong focus on understanding the Torah (Bible) and its requirements and bringing it to life through practical and textual experiences.
 There is a strong focus on developing good Middos (Character traits) such as respect for parents, adults, peers and those of other religions.
+This starts in Early Years where the children learn the foundations of their faith in an exciting and dynamic way.

+The implementation of our National Curriculum is based on Power of Reading at its core, from Early years through to Year 6, with other subjects connected where feasible.
+Writing is developed throughout the curriculum with the foundations laid in Nursery and developed formally from Reception.

+We teach Maths using guidance from our local Maths Hub and use the NCETM resources and planning materials alongside White Rose.
-The implementation of our National Curriculum is based on Power of Reading at its core with other subjects connected where feasible.
-Writing is developed throughout the curriculum.
-To teach Maths, we did use Collins Busy Ant.
-We have identified that this is not fully supporting our LA children or extending our HA well enough and are in the process of switching to White Rose Maths through a three year program.
-Part of our curriculum is implemented through 'days' and 'activities' to allow for immersion into an area such as: Many aspects of the music curriculum are developed through the school play, 'Robotics workshops' allowed the children to develop programming skills, Anti-bullying Day incorporated Andy Goldsworthy's art techniques and children had to work collaboratively to create pieces of Art, Our World Week teaches the children about different places and cultures etc.

-We aim to give the children many experiences to promote a range of interests such as different speakers, trips and workshops.
+Early years teach Maths through play as set out in Development Matters.
+Part of our curriculum is implemented through 'days' and 'activities' to allow for immersion into an area such as:

+- Music- some aspects of the curriculum are developed through the school play, 'Robotics workshops' allowed the children to develop programming skills, - Anti-bullying Day incorporated Andy Goldsworthy's art techniques and children had to work collaboratively to create pieces of Art, - Our World Week teaches the children about different places and cultures etc. We aim to give the children many experiences to promote a range of interests such as different speakers, trips and workshops as part of our intent to deliver an experiential, authentic curriculum.